- Education and Science

 In November 2000, financing was secured and construction was supposed to begin nine months later.
 Almost from the start, regulation problems stunted the authenticity of the project.
-Modern regulations have outlawed extensive wood paneling in ships and lifeboat laws have seen multiple changes since Titanic's day rendering the Boat Deck useless.
-Negative public support also sealed the project's fate, including a statement issued by then-living Titanic survivor Millvina Dean, condemning the Titanic II project.
-The project was finally scrapped in 2006.
+Modern regulations have since outlawed extensive wood paneling in ships and lifeboat laws have seen multiple changes since Titanic's day rendering the original Boat Deck useless.
+Negative public support also sealed the project's fate, including a statement issued by then-living Titanic survivor Millvina Dean, condemning the Titanic II project as disrespectful to those who died.
+The project was officially scrapped in 2006.

 Clive Palmer's Titanic II

-Proposed Ticket Pricing: Not only would Titanic II recreate the original's grand opulence, but sailing on her would also pay homage to the old days of passenger trade.
-While prices have not been officially set, Blue Star Line did announce in its February 2013 press release that "1st Class" tickets could cost as much as $1 Million per person.
+Proposed Ticket Pricing: Not only did Titanic II intend to recreate the original's grand opulence, but sailing on her would also pay homage to the old days of passenger trade.
+While prices were never officially set, Blue Star Line did announce in its 2013 press release that "1st Class" tickets could cost as much as $1 Million per person.
 Ironically that's even more than an original Titanic 1st ticket would cost today.
 When adjusted for inflation, an original 1st Class ticket would cost approximately $60,000.

 - Dreams afloat to build Titanic II.(News) - The Newsletter (Belfast, Northern Ireland) | HighBeam Re

 Byline: JEANETTE OLDHAM A SOUTH African tycoon's dream of building Titanic II in Belfast... | Article from The News Letter (Belfast, Northern Ireland) November 20, 2000

 - BBC News | NORTHERN IRELAND | Tycoon presents Titanic II proposal

 A South African millionaire is to present his plans to build a new version of the ill-fated Titanic luxury liner in Belfast on Friday.